List of Courage the Cowardly Dog characters: Ma Bagge

-Ma Bagge is the mother of Eustace and Horst and Muriel's mother-in-law, who shares a love-hate relationship with the former, usually calling him "Stupid Boy".
-She lives in a trailer and is the widow of Icket Bagge (Eustace’s father).
+Ma Bagge (voiced by Billie Lou Watt) is the mother of Eustace and Horst and Muriel's mother-in-law, who shares a love-hate relationship with the former, usually calling him "Stupid Boy".
+She lives in a trailer and is the widow of Icket Bagge (Eustace's father).
 Like Eustace, she is actually bald but wears a wig and looks almost identical to her son, but much shorter, along with being insecure due to being bald, but she does have her teeth.
 It is learned that Ma and Horst's ill treatment was part of Eustace's negative personality.
 She tends to treat Courage kindly whenever Eustace is around, possibly because she knows it annoys him, though she also has a love-hate relationship with Courage and calls him a "stupid dog" just like Eustace does.
 She's also the owner of Growth Industries, a company that produces wigs and experiments on certain people with a rare blood type, one that Muriel has.

+King Ramses

+King Ramses (voiced by John R. Dilworth) is the ghost of a pharaoh from ancient Egypt.
+Two cat grave robbers steal a slab (decorated with images of King Ramses and pictures corresponding to each of his three curses) from his tomb and flee to Nowhere, but Ramses appears and demands the return of his slab.
+They refuse, so Ramses summons a swarm of locusts.
+He later attacks the farm when Courage finds the slab and Eustace refuses to return it after discovering it is worth a fortune.
+Ramses unleashes one final curse that imprisons Eustace in the slab as punishment.

+The Clutching Foot

+The Clutching Foot (voiced by Paul Schoeffler (big toe) and Arnold Stang (little toe)) is a foot fungus that Eustace contracts before mutating into a sentient being.
+It resembles a giant purple left foot with heads for toes and acts as if it were a stereotypical criminal mob, with the big toe as the kingpin and the smaller toes as his goons.
+It orders Courage to carry out crimes during the episode.
+It is later defeated when Courage licks it after researching and finding that its main weakness is dog saliva.

+The Goose God

+The Goose God (voiced by Paul Schoeffler) is a goose who came down from the heavens to search for the woman of his dreams, and ended up falling in love with Muriel, whom he competed with Courage and Eustace to make his wife and queen (even though Eustace is completely unaware this is happening).
+He later falls for Eustace's truck after hearing it honk.